crisisfighters/crisisfighters.org/content/what-else/why-societies-fail.md

 <td>

 #### A solution backfires and makes the problem worse
-* Lack of understanding of interdependencies and complexities easily lead to oversimplified solutions
+* Lack of understanding of interdependencies and complexities easily lead to oversimplified solutions.
-* Attempts at (geo-)engineering environmental threats often devastatingly failed in the past
+* Attempts at (geo-)engineering environmental threats often devastatingly failed in the past.
+Examples:
   * Introducing the cane toad to Australia to control insect pests resulted in a much worse cane toad pest
-  * Forest fire suppression can strengthen vegetation prone to burn and lead to much more devastating fires in the long term
+  * Forest fire suppression can strengthen vegetation prone to burn and lead to much more devastating fires in the long term.

 </td>
 <td>🏗</td>